kensho-technologies/graphql-compiler/README.md

 # The following code is meant to serve as a mock example and will not run
 # unless you are in the development enviroment outlined by CONTRIBUTING.md.

-# If you are not a developer, please see https://github.com/kensho-technologies/game-of-graphql
-# for an end-to-end example.
+# If you are not a developer, please see [Game of Graphql](https://github.com/kensho-technologies/game-of-graphql) for an end-to-end example.

 # Step 1: Initialize dummy OrientDB database and get pyorient OrientDB client
 client = init_integration_graph_client()